 - Highlight the call to action in your email rather than beating around the bush.

-- Be mindful of the choice of words you use when communicating with clients, because they can have a lasting impact.
+- Be mindful of the words you use when communicating with clients because they can have a lasting impact.

 Not unless you are still in the Victorian era, please quit using “Sincerely yours”, “Sincerely” or “Yours truly” to close your email.
 Earlier, these phrases were widely used as closing statements but in today’s dynamic and ever-evolving digital world, they sound redundant.
 Instead of using such archaic phrases, it is a good idea to sign off with phrases such as “Best regards”.